 - Smell: Male plants have a less potent smell than females, and their scent is often described as musky or earthy.
 Female plants have a strong, pungent aroma that is prized for its terpene profile.

 - THC content: Male plants have low levels of THC and other cannabinoids, making them less desirable for consumption.
 Female plants, on the other hand, produce the highest concentrations of THC, making them the preferred choice for recreational and medicinal use.

 - Growth: Female plants take longer to mature than males, typically taking between 8-12 weeks to reach full maturity.
 Males reach maturity faster and typically begin to produce pollen around 3-6 weeks.

 Which is better for indoor/outdoor cultivation?

 Autoflowering seeds are more suitable for indoor cultivation while feminised seeds work better for outdoor cultivation.

-    Generally, feminized seeds grow plants that are bigger and taller than autoflowers.
-But remember: No matter what the seeds you choose to plant are – bigger pots generally make space for bigger plants and bigger buds.
+Generally, female seeds grow a cannibus crop that’s bigger and taller than autoflowers.
+But remember: No matter what the seeds you choose to plant are – bigger pots generally make space for bigger cannabis plants and bigger buds.

 Which seed type is right for you?

-    Now that we’ve seen the main differences between autoflower and feminized seeds, you should have an idea of which choice suits your preferences, resources and level of expertise.
+Now that we’ve seen the main differences between most autoflowering seeds and feminized seeds, you should have an idea of which choice suits your preferences, resources and level of expertise.

 Keep in mind that your growing situation/farm design can impact what seed type you get.
 For example, growing outdoors seasonally is different then running a year-round grow operation indoors, say in a grow tent or grow cabinet.